Traveling For The Best Laparoscopic Hysterectomy Surgeon

 That’s when the severity of her condition hit Kimberly.
 It would be hard for her to conceive a child naturally, but worse, there was a high risk of her not being able to carry a child to term.

 Endometriosis can ravage a woman’s reproductive system.
-The implants can cause inflammation can create adhesions between organs within the pelvis or affect the fallopian tubes.
+The implants can cause inflammation which can create adhesions between organs within the pelvis or affect the fallopian tubes.
 Endometriosis in the ovaries can cause endometriomas that affect ovarian function.
 Other ovarian cysts can also grow very large, and unless treated or go away on their own, they can damage the ovary.
 Adenomyosis is an extremely painful condition where endometrial cells grow into the wall of the uterus.
 With all three of these conditions, Kimberly had to make a decision.

 “The pain was so bad sometimes, I felt like I was going to pass out, throw up or both.
 In January, I started bleeding heavily in a way I had never done before.
 Twenty-four hours after I went to the emergency room.
 The results from that visit showed that I was within the normal blood volume range.
 They told me to follow-up with my gynecologist.
 He couldn’t see me for almost a week.
 I saw another GYN at another office, and she gave me some medication, but the bleeding hadn’t stopped by Wednesday.
 I called the GYN and she asked if I had passed out, I said no, but I felt lightheaded.
 She told me to go to the emergency room.”